New vs. Seasoned Expert Witnesses: How Important is Trial Experience?

 When discussing what to consider when choosing between seasoned experts or new experts, many of the attorneys we spoke with emphasized the importance of understanding the issues on which an expert is expected to testify.
 Attorney Paul Hines of Gasiorek, Morgan, Greco, McCauley & Kotzian says “use the ‘seasoned’ expert as the advocate that you need for the highly contested issues in the case such as ‘standard of care’ in the medical cases, but use the new expert if you need to educate a jury about more purely factual matters, such as the medicine involved in the case or the nature and extent of the injury.”

 However, other attorneys disagree.
 Tom Jacob of Whitehurst, Harkness, Brees, Cheng, Alsaffar & Higginbotham says that in his cases, “we rarely if ever look at how much expert consultation our experts have done.
-More important is experience in his or her specialty, research he or she has done, and his or her training and education.”.
-Attorney Betsey Herd of Morgenstern & Herd notes “I have used principal investigators who have never testified before because they are the definitive experts in their field, since they are limited in number around the country.
+More important experiences in his or her specialty, research he or she has done, and his or her training and education.”.
+Attorney Betsey Herd of Morgenstern & Herd notes “I have used principal investigators who have never testified before because they are the definitive experts in their field since they are limited in number around the country.
 The defense knows you have a strong case when one of these experts testifies for your injured victim.”

 Different levels of experience can impact jury perception

 An expert’s level of courtroom experience can impact the way they are perceived by a jury.
 This fact touches upon the common “hired-gun” problem with respect to expert witnesses.
 This is when juries discredit the testimony.
-Usually because the witness appears to be an expert in litigation and not their purported area of expertise.
+Usually, the witness appears to be an expert in litigation and not their purported area of expertise.
 “We do try to combat perceived bias of expert witnesses we have used time and again.
 We usually put in a series of questions for those experienced experts asking how many cases we have sent them for review and their level of involvement in the case.
 This hopefully gives them credibility and takes away the ‘hired gun’ mentality,” says Blake Smith of Parham Smith & Archenhold.

 Matthew Nasrallah of Robertson, Bodoh, Nasrallah agrees.
 He brings up an important point about expert witness documents.
 “One advantage to an expert with little or no litigation experience is that the jury is less likely to view the, expert as a hired-gun.
 They have the appearance of less bias.
 They also do not have a large body of prior depositions and reports that can be utilized by the opposing counsel for impeachment.”.
 In addition to the perceived bias of an expert witness with “too much” litigation experience, it is important to remember all the related testimonial documents or publications written by the expert that can be used by opposing counsel to impeach them.

 However, there are instances where using a seasoned expert may be a wiser choice than an expert with too little litigation experience.
-Paul Hines explains that “too many times I have seen the new expert too willing to concede points when pressed on cross examination.
+Paul Hines explains that “too many times I have seen the new expert too willing to concede points when pressed on cross-examination.
 The seasoned expert has ‘been there, done that’ before and is not nearly as likely to be intimidated during cross-examination.
 In short, picking the expert is dependent on teacher vs. advocate.”

 Consider how much time the expert has to work on the case